Self-discipline is a crucial component of success. It’s the ability to control your thoughts, actions, and emotions to achieve goals.

 Kelly McGonigle wrote this book which entails a detailed explanation of the science that goes behind self-control.

-Everything one wants to know to be happy, productive, and well using the scientific method is in this book.
+This book contains everything one wants to know to be happy, productive, and well using the scientific method.

 The Willpower Instinct will help anyone who wants to learn how to achieve their goals better.
 He explains that we need to be aware of the limits of willpower if we wish to exercise true self-discipline.

-You will also learn cutting-edge insights from business, psychology, neuroscience, medicine, and economics.
+You will also learn cutting-edge business, psychology, neuroscience, medicine, and economics insights.
 The willpower instinct will help you make good decisions and achieve better results.

 The Science of Self Control – Howard RACHLIN